Sugarcane: History

 The two centers of domestication for sugarcane are one for Saccharum officinarum by Papuans in New Guinea and another for Saccharum sinense by Austronesians in Taiwan and southern China.
 Papuans and Austronesians originally primarily used sugarcane as food for domesticated pigs.
 The spread of both S. officinarum and S. sinense is closely linked to the migrations of the Austronesian peoples.
 Saccharum barberi was only cultivated in India after the introduction of S. officinarum.

 S. officinarum was first domesticated in New Guinea and the islands east of the Wallace Line by Papuans, where it is the modern center of diversity.
 Beginning around 6,000 BP, several strains were selectively bred from the native Saccharum robustum.
 From New Guinea, it spread westwards to Maritime Southeast Asia after contact with Austronesians, where it hybridized with Saccharum spontaneum.

-The second domestication center is mainland southern China and Taiwan, where S. sinense was a primary cultigen of the Austronesian peoples.
+The second domestication center is southern China and Taiwan, where S. sinense was a primary cultigen of the Austronesian peoples.
 Words for sugarcane are reconstructed as *təbuS or *CebuS in Proto-Austronesian, which became *tebuh in Proto-Malayo-Polynesian.
 It was one of the original major crops of the Austronesian peoples from at least 5,500 BP.
 Introduction of the sweeter S. officinarum may have gradually replaced it throughout its cultivated range in maritime Southeast Asia.

-From Island Southeast Asia, S. officinarum was spread eastward into Polynesia and Micronesia by Austronesian voyagers as a canoe plant by around 3,500 BP.
+From Insular Southeast Asia, S. officinarum was spread eastward into Polynesia and Micronesia by Austronesian voyagers as a canoe plant by around 3,500 BP.
 It was also spread westward and northward by around 3,000 BP to China and India by Austronesian traders, where it further hybridized with S. sinense and S. barberi.
 From there, it spread further into western Eurasia and the Mediterranean.

 The earliest known production of crystalline sugar began in northern India.
 The earliest evidence of sugar production comes from ancient Sanskrit and Pali texts.
 Around the eighth century, Muslim and Arab traders introduced sugar from medieval India to the other parts of the Abbasid Caliphate in the Mediterranean, Mesopotamia, Egypt, North Africa, and Andalusia.
 By the 10th century, sources state that every village in Mesopotamia grew sugarcane.
 It was among the early crops brought to the Americas by the Spanish, mainly Andalusians, from their fields in the Canary Islands, and the Portuguese from their fields in the Madeira Islands.
 An article on sugarcane cultivation in Spain is included in Ibn al-'Awwam's 12th-century Book on Agriculture.